The Biggest Wedding Manicure Mistakes to Avoid

-Picking your wedding day nail polish is only half the battle when it comes to getting a perfect bridal manicure.
-There are going to be a lot of people looking at your hands to catch a glimpse of that pretty new ring, so do yourself a favor and follow these dos and don'ts to prevent any major blunders.
+Picking your wedding day shade and type of manicure is only half the battle when it comes to getting your nails polished before your wedding.
+There are going to be a lot of people looking at your hands to catch a glimpse of that pretty new ring, so read the below to prevent any major blunders.

-You try on more than one dress (most of the time), why shouldn't you try on more than one polish?
-Certain shades look better on different skin tones—for example, if you have an olive skin tone you should test drive a poppy red polish with blue undertones instead of pink for a flattering shade.
+You try on more than one dress (most of the time), so why shouldn't you try on more than one polish?
+Certain shades look better on different skin tones.
+For example, if you have an olive skin tone, test drive a poppy red polish with blue undertones instead of pink for a flattering shade.

-Once you've found your perfect shade stock up.
-One for the salon, one for your wedding day emergency kit and one to pack in your honeymoon bag.
+If you're more of a polish kind of girl, once you've found your perfect shade, stock up: one for the salon, one for your wedding day emergency kit and one to pack in your honeymoon bag.
 When you need to fix a chipped nail fast, you'll be happy you spent the extra cash.

-Don't Get a Gel Manicure More Than a Few Days in Advance
+Mistake #3: Getting a Gel or Dip Manicure More Than a Few Days in Advance

-Gel manicures were the best thing to happen to bridal nails since Essie Ballet Slipper.
+Gel and dip manicures were the best thing to happen to bridal nails since Essie Ballet Slipper.
 Instant dry time and chip-free for weeks—it's literally a dream come true.
-But after a few days, gel manicures start to lose their luster.
+But after a few days, both types start to lose their luster.
 Get them done only one or two days before your wedding to avoid any wear and tear.

 Nail technicians are good, but they're not miracle workers.
 You can't come to your appointment with chewed-up fingernails and destroyed cuticles and expect Instagram-worthy nails in an hour.
 If you know you're an avid nail biter, make a conscious effort to kick the habit in the months leading up to your wedding.
 Also, avoid peeling broken nails and picking at hangnails—that's how infections start.

 Mistake #5: Not Bringing Your Own Bottle to the Salon